tcundic/github-search-tcundic/README.md

 ## Github search application

 With this React application you can search for Github users, and view information about user profile and respositories.
 It communicates with Github API.
 While developing this application I tried to keep in mind good programming principles like DRY, Single Responsibility principle etc.
-For design I used Bootstrap library, and for loading animation I used React Promise Tracker and loading spinner example I found online.
+For design I used Bootstrap library, for loading animation I used React Promise Tracker and loading spinner example I found online, and also I used Redux library for state managing.

 ### Installing